Find Affordable College Courses

 Poughkeepsie, NY

-Marist College did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Poughkeepsie, Marist is a private not-for-profit school with a moderately-sized student population.
+With a ranking of #6, Marist College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the suburb of Poughkeepsie, Marist is a private not-for-profit school with a moderately-sized student population.

 Women make up 81% of the clinical laboratory science majors at the school.